status-im/help.status.im/docs/en/status-communities/channels-your-quick-start-guide.md

 -->

 === ":one: Channel information"
-    This area shows the channel name and permissions.
+    You can see the channel name and permissions here.
 Private channels show a :mobile-locked-lock: lock icon.
-From this area, you can select **more options** :mobile-more-options: to access additional channel information, like channel members, permissions or notifications.
+From this area, you can select **more options** :mobile-more-options: to access additional channel information, such as channel members, permissions or notifications.

 === ":two: Pinned message area"
     Channel members can [pin messages][pin-a-message] to this area, like announcements, FAQs or channel rules.